starky-labs/betting-contract/README.md

 - **View on Starkscan:** [Contract on Starkscan](https://sepolia.starkscan.co/contract/0x4292f570b3da49ff94e751d8d4df99485f0f3f5f8c26c473ec78d15118dda1e#overview)

 ## Overview
-A smart contract built on Starknet that implements a betting system with an ETH prize pool and a points reward mechanism.
+A smart contract built on Starknet using Cairo language that implements a betting system with an ETH prize pool and a points reward mechanism.
 The contract allows users to place bets using ETH while maintaining an automated prize pool system and rewarding participants with points.
 It includes a backend authorization system for secure prize distribution.

 ## Features
 - **Prize Pool**: Automatically tracks and updates the total prize pool based on the contract's ETH (ERC20) balance